JeremyRubin/utxos.org/content/uses/vaults.md

 The support desk can then issue some funds to a hot wallet, and send the remainder back to cold storage with a similar withdrawal mechanism in place.

-This is all possible without OP_SECURETHEBAG, but OP_SECURETHEBAG eliminates the need for coordination and online signers, as well as reducing the ability for a support desk to improperly move funds.
+This is all possible without OP_CHECKTEMPLATEVERIFY, but OP_CHECKTEMPLATEVERIFY eliminates the need for coordination and online signers, as well as reducing the ability for a support desk to improperly move funds.